-The key is lotsa stirring.
+The key is to constantly stir.
 Consider it your bicep’s friend.
 The Arborio rice has a high starch content, so that when it’s cooked (correctly), it results in a creamy dish without having to add much fat.
 But fat, we shall add.
 In the form of cheese.
 If you must, you may reduce the amount of parmesan cheese you add and it will still be fabulous.

 Now if you have an aversion to shrimp, you can sub chicken, or go protein-less.
 Sometimes I actually prefer a pure risotto.
 Something about mouthfuls of creamy, cheesy, soft rice without interruption screams bliss at me.

-Anyway, for tender, non-rubberized shrimp, you must only cook it for the minimal amount of time.
+For tender, non-rubberized shrimp, you must only cook it for the minimal amount of time.
 We’re talking several minutes here, and that’s it.
 This means that as soon as you start to see that those little suckers are opaque and pink, they are done.
-Remove them from the pan or else you will complain about the shrimp.
-Complaining should never be in the same sentence with shrimp.
-That is oxymoronic my friends.
-I repeat, remove, and set aside.
+Remove them from the pan and set aside.